anquanscan/sec-tools/README.md

 [UGFraud](https://github.com/safe-graph/UGFraud): An Unsupervised Graph-based Toolbox for Fraud Detection
 [PortScanner-Syn-Flood](https://github.com/22Bassel/PortScanner-Syn-Flood): in the first code (porstScanner) ,it builds tcp packet using c. the flag in the packet will be syn ( the first step of handshake in tcp) .then send it , if it gets ACK replay that means the port is open.
 After that it sends nothing . that makes an open connection. another file ( synflood ) to do syn flood attack .in simple words, it sends a lot of packets to open port until it's flood
 [MifareClassicTool](https://github.com/ikarus23/MifareClassicTool): An Android NFC app for reading, writing, analyzing, etc. MIFARE Classic RFID tags.
 [modernhacker](https://github.com/LOZORD/modernhacker): A hacker typer for the modern era
+[cehv9](https://github.com/yeahhub/cehv9): CEHv9 - Practice Exam Questions with Answers